 is a retired US Navy fighter pilot and commander.
 His research

 and outreach was prompted by his own debilitating cluster

-suppress their symptoms with a protocol which resembles that of Dr
+(personal conversation, 2021-08-22) suppress their symptoms with a protocol which resembles that of Dr

-Coimbra - with whom he later corresponded.
-The link between
+Coimbra - with whom he has corresponded.

 excessive inflammation and his own cluster headaches was made clear in